-Share and per share amounts contained in the numbered paragraphs above have been adjusted retroactively to give effect to a 7.7-for-1 common stock dividend (substantially equivalent to a 8.7-for-1 stock split) which occurred on October 26, 2007.
+Share and per share amounts contained in the numbered paragraphs above have been adjusted retroactively to give effect to a for common stock dividend paid on .

 All sales indicated as having been made in reliance on Section 4(2) of the Securities Act of 1933 and/or Regulation D promulgated thereunder were made without general solicitation or advertising.
 Each purchaser was a sophisticated investor with access to all relevant information necessary to evaluate the investment and represented to the Registrant that the shares were being acquired for investment.